kristianmandrup/react-app-monorepo/Readme.md

 ### Baseline

-The package found in `packages/_baseline` can be used as a boilerplate (baseline) for most components.
+The package found in `packages/_blueprint` can be used as a blueprint for most components.

 It currently includes: